Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

     **Tip**

-    About to submit a bug or a support request to a |SYSPRODUCTNAME|
+    About to submit a bug or a support request to a Tuleap Project?
-    Project?
 Before you do that, make sure that others haven't yet submitted a similar artifact.
-To do so you can either browse the artifact database through the Artifact Selection and Browsing facility or you can use the search box in the |SYSPRODUCTNAME|
-    Main Menu and search by keywords.
+To do so you can either browse the artifact database through the Artifact Selection and Browsing facility or you can use the search box in the Tuleap Main Menu and search by keywords.

 Artifact Browsing
 ------------------

-|SYSPRODUCTNAME| offers the ability to browse the artifact database
-according to a variable set of criteria.
+Tuleap offers the ability to browse the artifact database according to a variable set of criteria.

 Selection Criteria